Table of Contents

 What Happens If the Flat-owner Refuses to Pay Non-Occupancy Charges?

 In case the owner of a unit fails or refuses to pay the Non-Occupancy Charges, the housing society can send a reminder notice to the owner.
-The Managing Committee has the right to declare the owner a ‘defaulter’ and withheld the no-dues certificate.
+The Managing Committee has the right to declare the owner a ‘defaulter’ and withhold the no-dues certificate.
 In certain circumstances, society can initiate a legal proceeding to collect the withheld/due amount.

 Government Resolution on Non-Occupancy Charges?